Frank Seddio

 Frank R. Seddio (born October 14, 1946) is an American politician and lawyer who served as a member of the New York State Assembly representing southeastern Brooklyn from 1999 to 2005 before serving as a Kings County Surrogate Court Judge from 2006 to 2007.

 He served as the chairman of the Brooklyn Democratic Party from 2012 to 2020, when he resigned to focus on his legal business.
 He remains a district leader for the 59th Assembly District, an unpaid volunteer party position he serves in since 2010.

 Personal life

 Seddio was one of six children in a family that lived in Canarsie, then a largely Italian and Jewish neighborhood in Brooklyn.
 His father was a truck driver who left the family when Seddio was 10.
 His mother attempted to raise the family on welfare.
 To assist her, Seddio went into the workforce at age 12 at a local grocery store.

 Seddio is a graduate of Samuel J. Tilden High School, Brooklyn College and St. John's University School of Law.
-He lives and works in southeastern Brooklyn, where he makes annual headlines for an elaborate Christmas light display which is known to attract a large number of spectators, among them high-ranking elected officials such as New York City Mayor Bill de Blasio.
+He lives and works in southeastern Brooklyn, where he makes annual headlines for an elaborate Christmas light display which is known to attract a large number of spectators, among them high-ranking elected officials such as former New York City Mayor Bill de Blasio.